mrmxf/gh-opentsg-tsig-demos/blogs/blog-2-sphere.md

 # Spheres squares and sadness

-Continuing our journey into 3d displays we tackle a spherecap, made entirely from square display tiles.
+Continuing our journey into 3d displays we now tackle a spherecap, made entirely from square display tiles.
 We will building from the lessons learnt in blog1 *link*, if you missed it feel free to check it out.

 ## The sphere cap

-A sphere cap is only a section of a sphere, and we chose this because it matches the type of displays currently out there. e.g. A planetarium, there are no spherical displays that are true spheres? @TODO check if it eneds to be removed
+A sphere cap is the cap section of a sphere, and we chose this because it matches the type of displays currently out there. e.g. A planetarium.
+Complete spheres are not a common display, if any exist.

 A new shape meant another new coordinate system, this time we'll be using [spherical coordinates][sc].
-However this means we now have two angles to contend with, as we move our square tiles around to construct the sphere cap.
+This means we now have two angles to contend with, as we move our square tiles around to construct the sphere cap.

-We will go back to using the chordal length formula again, this time with a little tweak to accommodate two dimensions being angles.
+We will go back to using the chordal length formula again, this time with a little tweak to accommodate having two angles.
 To calculate the angle for change in inclination we can use the same chordal length formula as last time.